damar-wicaksono/trace-simexp/notes/parsing_params.md

  5. `var_type`: the `mode` of perturbation (`1 | 2 | 3`)
  6. `var_card`: **not used** (`-`)
  7. `var_word`: **not used** (`-`)
- 8. `dist`: distribution of the random variable
+ 8. `var_dist`: distribution of the random variable
- 9. `min`: the minimum or 1st parameter of the distribution
+ 9. `var_par1`: the minimum or 1st parameter of the distribution
- 10. `max`: the maximum or 2nd parameter of the distribution
+ 10. `var_par2`: the maximum or 2nd parameter of the distribution

 ## 4. Components parameter

+Parameters which are associated with a TRACE component are classified into three different categories:

+ 1. `scalar`: simple single value
+ 2. `table`: sets of values of different type, usually multiple lines without continuation
+ 3. `array`: a set of values of the same type, usually written in multiple lines with continuation

+ ## Specifying Distribution